Where to Stay for Free or Cheap in New Zealand

 Booking a bed in a hostel dorm room is one of the cheapest accommodation options out there.
 A bed is around NZ$21-$35 per person per night, with a communal kitchen, lounge, shower and laundry facilities to keep the costs down further.
 Although there are other types of rooms available in hostels, such as private single, twin or double rooms, we recommend comparing private room prices with rooms in motels and budget hotels which are often very similar.

-2. Motels and budget hotels
+2. Motels and Budget Hotels

 When looking for private rooms on a budget, consider motels and budget hotels.
 You’ll often find rooms that are a similar price to private rooms in hostels but are of higher quality.
 However, if you plan on using kitchen facilities, make sure your chosen hotel or motel has them!
-Take a look at some of the best budget accommodation we’ve found in New Zealand in our Hostel Alternatives category.
+Take a look at some of the best budget accommodation we’ve found in New Zealand in our Budget Travel category.

 Not only is staying in a campervan a type of budget accommodation, but it’s also so convenient!
 There’s no need for all the packing and unpacking each time you arrive at a new place.
 You take your accommodation around with you.
 There are plenty of budget campervan rental companies to keep the costs low and backpackers selling campervans if you plan in staying in New Zealand for a while.
 Keep in mind the cost of campsites and holiday parks.
 Only self-contained campervans can camp for free on public land and even then, a self-contained camper will need to be recharged and waste dumped in a holiday park every three days or so.